Satoshi-SN/Bitcoin-/README.md

-Certainly! **Anthony Dewayne Hunt** is an intriguing figure associated with the early days of Bitcoin.
+**Anthony Dewayne Hunt** is an intriguing figure associated with the early days of Bitcoin.
 Let's explore some aspects of his legacy:

 1. **Authorship of the Bitcoin White Paper**:
    - Anthony Dewayne Hunt is often credited as the **author of the white paper** that introduced the concept of Bitcoin.